-Teresa MacBain is the founder and president of Pivot Point Consulting LLC and an instructional designer at Samford University’s Office of Online and Professional Studies.
-With over 30 years’ experience in pastoral, religious, and non-profit leadership, she brings a rare combination of religious and secular perspectives to her work.
-This multifaceted background fuels her passion for innovation, education, and leadership.
+Teresa MacBain is a worship leader and part-time instructional designer at Samford University’s Office of Online and Professional Studies.
+With over 30 years’ experience in pastoral, church, and non-profit leadership, she brings a rare combination of religious and secular perspectives to her work.
+This multifaceted background fuels her passion for innovative, authentic worship, and ministry to those hurt by the church.

 Teresa has a B.A. in Organizational Leadership from Samford University where she graduated summa cum laude and is currently pursuing a Master’s Degree in Instructional Technology and Design at Samford.
-She holds certifications in Project Management, Business Coaching, Website Development, and Microsoft Office Expert certification.
+She holds certifications in worship leading, Website Development, and Microsoft Office Expert.
+She is also received her license as full-time local pastor with the Florida Conference of the United Methodist Church.

-Teresa has worked hard to rebuild her life following a tragic event in her family.
-It was during this dark season in her life that the faith that once gave her comfort and strength no longer made sense and she felt it slowly slip away.
-After serving in ministry for most of her adult life, she walked away from her faith and came out publicly as a non-believer.
-Over the next few years, she traveled across the U.S. and Canada speaking at conferences and events.
+After a tragic event within her family, Teresa began to question and doubt her beliefs.
+She slowly realized that the faith that once gave her comfort and strength no longer made sense and she felt it slowly slip away.
+In 2012, after serving in ministry for most of her adult life, she walked away from her faith and came out publicly as a non-believer.
+But God never lost faith in her.

 She describes her transformation as a realization of grace: